robotrobertson/jekyll-now/_posts/2017-10-16-howtobuyacar.md

 ---
-layout:post
+layout: post
-title:How to buy a car:
+title: How to buy a car:
 ---

-Important tips to buy a car
+Car buying steps:
 1.